crandonriordan/crandonriordan.github.io/_posts/2018-6-4-Learning-CSharp-with-Tic-Tac-Toe.md

 title: Learning C# with Tic Tac Toe
 ---

-In C# Players Guide after learning about classes in C#, R.B.
+In C# Player's Guide after learning about classes in C#, R.B.
 Whitaker has a Try-It-Yourself for a Tic-Tac-Toe game to solidify the learning of enums, classes, class variables and methods.

 The requirements for this Tic-Tac-Toe game were as follows:
 - The game is console-based.